University of Canterbury

 - Students must have completed at least one year of university study at a recognised university or college.

 - Students should have a grade point average (GPA) of 2.8 or higher (on a scale of 4.0), or a B average or higher

 English Proficiency Requirements

-- Minimum TOEFL iBT score – 80, with a minimum score of 19 in writing
+- Minimum TOEFL iBT score – 80, with a minimum score of 19 reading, writing and listening

 - Minimum IELTS Academic score – 6.0, with no band lower than 5.5